Surveillance Camera Registry FAQ

 The Surveillance Camera Registry and Monitoring (SCRAM) program is a new component of the South Hadley Police Department’s crime prevention strategy.
 The program proactively partners with residents and businesses to keep our town safe and solve crime.

 The South Hadley Police Department has developed a program which allows residents and business owners to voluntarily register the address of their video surveillance systems.
 This new crime prevention and investigative tool allows law enforcement to easily identify the locations of video surveillance systems and enlist the assistance of the community to help obtain video evidence.

 In continuing to promote the Town of South Hadley vision of proactive, problem-solving partnerships with the community, the South Hadley Police Department is offering this program as an additional tool to deter criminal activity in our neighborhoods.
 Many business owners and residents already operate private surveillance systems.
 As crimes occur in their respective areas, community members are not always aware that their surveillance systems may have captured information that could prove vital in a law enforcement investigation.
 Proactive communication and strong partnerships between the police department and all members of the community is a positive step towards a safer community.

 No. The registry is kept confidential.
 The police department will not have access to footage but will be aware that a camera exists when investigating a crime in or around a particular neighborhood.
 If a crime occurs in the vicinity or in an adjoining neighborhood, the police may, if necessary, contact participants of the program and request a copy of their footage for evidence or investigative leads.

-Will anyone be able to see the database that the police department keeps?
+Will anyone be able to see the address list that the police department keeps of SCRAM registrants?